 One of the most exciting things about blockchain technology is that it opens a door for new entrepreneurs, as well as improving processes in already existing companies.
 By offering standardization of information streams and simplification of transactions, blockchain is gaining increased attention as a transparent and secure technology.
 Let’s see how it will impact businesses in the following year.

 1. Supply chain management

 Bureaucracy is probably one of the biggest headaches of the companies that have to deal with shipping.
-Blockchain can track goods and materials, as well as its origins, quality, and quantity, not only within the company but throughout the entire supply chain and global shipping ecosystem.
+Blockchain can track goods and materials, as well as their origins, quality, and quantity, not only within the company but throughout the entire supply chain and global shipping ecosystem.
 It is a completely new level of transparency and cost-effectiveness in B2B processes since it records every step of your product during its journey in the most efficient way possible, by eliminating error-prone manual transactions.

-Not long ago Maersk and IBM announced a joint venture to deploy a blockchain-based electronic shipping system to track all the international cargos in real-time.
+Not long ago Maersk and IBM announced a joint venture to deploy a blockchain-based electronic shipping system to track all international cargo in real-time.
 This new platform can save the global shipping industry billions of dollars by replacing current paper trailing systems.
 As the result, the benefits are minimized courier costs, improved supplies management, and issue identification.

 Speaking about supply chains – smart contracts are another way of simplifying and speeding up the whole process.
 Their benefit lies in a non-transactional nature: a decentralized network that works without permission does not require verification and performs without human interference.
-It helps companies to handle a large number of transactions that are usually slowing down the business growth.
-It eliminates the need for a go-between person, therefore saves companies time and money.
+It helps companies to handle a large number of transactions that are usually slowing down business growth.
+It eliminates the need for a go-between person, therefore saving companies time and money.
 Once standardized, it can execute the agreements repeatedly and produce expected outputs.

 Imagine a blue checkmark, like the one Twitter uses to verify official accounts, but instead, it verifies potential employees.
 Imagine not having an HR department at all, where a staff member has to call the previous employer to check a candidate’s CV validation.
 Instead of that, blockchain can be used to verify all the important information, saving countless amounts of resources.